- [Total: 23 Average: 2.6]

 |Domestic Box Office: $25,874,337||Overseas Box Office: $26,429,664|

-Æon Flux was co-financed by Paramount and Lakeshore Entertainment for $65 million and the film fell victim to three administration changes at Paramount.
+The budget for Æon Flux was $65 million and it was co-financed by Paramount and Lakeshore Entertainment.
+The film fell victim to three administration changes at Paramount.
 Former Paramount studio head Sherry Lansing greenlit the film to be the studio’s answer to Blade Runner and after she was replaced, the newly appointed production chief Gail Berman saw the film closer to Buffy the Vampire Slayer (!?).
 By the time the third administration was put in place at Paramount, executives removed director Karyn Kusama from post production.
 The film was sliced and diced, removing over 25 minutes and rendering the final result mostly incoherent.
 Karyn Kusama has said of the executives who gutted the picture: “What they didn’t realize, is that sometimes a cohesive 100 minutes will feel much shorter than an incoherent and barely comprehensible 82.”

 Paramount dated Æon Flux for the slow post-Thanksgiving frame on December 2, which was the only wide opener that weekend.
 The studio did not bother to screen this butchered mess for critics and the reviews that eventually posted were predictably awful. Æon Flux was booked into 2,608 theaters and came in on the lower end of expectations with $12,661,112 — placing #2 for the weekend led by the holdover Harry Potter and the Goblet of Fire.
 The following weekend marked the beginning of the end of the year blockbuster tent poles being released, which kicked off with The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and Æon Flux sank 64% to $4,561,619.
 King Kong opened the weekend after and it saw a 61.6% third frame drop to $1,751,220 and closed its domestic run with $25,874,337.